The Process of Buying Real Estate

 The subject to confirmation of insurance clause is inserted to give the Buyer the opportunity to check with an insurance company to make certain that a insurance policy can be obtained for the property.
 Most properties are insurable, however, situations arise where there are problems.
 If there is a problem and the property cannot be insured, then the result in almost all cases is that the mortgage company will not lend any money.
 So, like the previously discussed issues, insurability should be dealt with prior to the Buyer becoming legally obligated to purchase a property.
 At Farley Martin Notaries, our advice to Buyers is to always include this clause in your contracts because “it’s always better to be safe than sorry.”

-After the “Subect To” Conditions have been Satisfied:
+After the “Subject To” Conditions have been Satisfied

 The time has now arrived for the Buyer to take the next step.
 All of the Buyers’ “subject to” conditions have been satisfied.
 Your Realtor will now prepare a document for the Buyer which will formally remove all the conditions so that the purchase can proceed straight to completion.
 The Buyer has now become legally committed to purchase the property.
 All the Buyers need do at this point, if it has not been done already, is to inform the mortgage lender and the Realtor that we are the Notaries who will be acting for him.
 From here on, we take care of everything.

 About ten days to a week before the completion of the purchase, we will contact the Buyer to obtain the basic information required to complete the transfer and mortgage documents, and to set an appointment to meet so that the documents can be reviewed and signed.
-To expedite this process, feel free to use our secure online information submission form.
-Our office then sets about contacting various goverment and non-government offices to confirm and gather all the additional information required to complete the purchase, including any adjustment required for property transfer tax, municipal property taxes, water accounts, municipal utility accounts (if required), etc. At your appointment with one of our Notaries, all the documents with respect to the purchase of the property including the purchase monies, closing costs and adjustments are reviewed in detail.
+Our office then sets about contacting various government and non-government offices to confirm and gather all the additional information required to complete the purchase, including any adjustment required for property transfer tax, municipal property taxes, water accounts, municipal utility accounts (if required), etc. At your appointment with one of our Notaries, all the documents with respect to the purchase of the property including the purchase monies, closing costs and adjustments are reviewed in detail.
 Any last minute questions the Buyer may have are answered, and the remaining steps in the purchase process are detailed and reviewed.

 One day prior to the purchase, the Buyer deposits with our office, by certified cheque or bank draft, the balance of the purchase price plus closing costs.
 On the next day, the completion date, we first arrange for the deposit of the Buyers’ mortgage funds with the mortgage lender, register the transfer of the property into the Buyers’ name, register the Buyers’ mortgage, ensure arrangements are in place to pay out any existing financial items on the property and pay the Seller for the property.